cs97jjm3/cs97jjm3-prompt-refiner/README.md

 ## Author

-Created by James Murell at home: his day job is at The Access Group for Business Analyst
+Created by James Murell at home:

 ---